ionworks/pr-summary-action/README.md

 # PR Summary Action

-AI-powered PR summaries to Slack and Changelog service with embedded credentials for private use.
+AI-powered PR summaries to Slack with embedded credentials for private use.

 ## Quick Setup (Private Action)